huangjin1995/daily_book_notes/Speech and Language Processing/Relation Extraction.md

   New York Times Corpus

+  This dataset consists of 1.18M sentences sampled from 294k 1987-2007 New York Times news articles.
+There are 24 valid relations in total.

   Give one pair of entity which share by multiple or one sentence, decide the relationship of entity pair in each sentence.
+In the original testing data set, there are 74,857 entity pairs that correspond to only one sentence, nearly 3/4 over all entity pairs.

+  (Sebastian Riedel, Limin Yao, and Andrew McCallum.
+Modeling relations and their mentions without labeled text, 2010.
+In Proceedings of ECML PKDD.)